open-uem/openuem-docs/docs/02-Installation/02-Agent/02-linux.md

 # 🕵️ Linux Agent

-OpenUEM agents are responsible for inspecting your endpoints information and offer additional services like file browsing and VNC connections.
+OpenUEM agents are responsible for inspecting your endpoints information and offer additional services like file browsing, package deployment and VNC connections.

 ## 1. Debian/Ubuntu